Rookout/piper/docs/environment_variables.md

 ## Environment Variables

+The environment variables used by Piper to configure its functionality.
+The helm chart populate them using [values.yaml](https://github.com/Rookout/piper/tree/main/helm-chart/values.yaml) file

+### Git

 * GIT_PROVIDER
-  The git provider that Piper will use, possible variables: github (will support bitbucket and gitlab)
+  The git provider that Piper will use, possible variables: GitHub (will support bitbucket and gitlab)

+* GIT_TOKEN
+  The git token that will be used.

 * GIT_ORG_NAME
   The organization name.